carbon-language/carbon-lang/llvm/docs/CMakePrimer.rst

 Variables that are cached or specified on the command line can have types associated with them.
 The variable's type is used by CMake's UI tool to display the right input field.
-The variable's type generally doesn't impact evaluation.
+A variable's type generally doesn't impact evaluation, however CMake does have special handling for some variables such as PATH.
-One of the few examples is PATH variables, which CMake does have some special handling for.
 You can read more about the special handling in `CMake's set documentation
 <https://cmake.org/cmake/help/v3.5/command/set.html#set-cache-entry>`_.

 Scope